 - A taller vendor panel

 - A taller crafting panel, with localization fixes

 - A taller inspect panel.

 - Numerical PVP rank icons

-- A (smaller) windowed map, actually displayed at its real size (no more zooming blur)
+- A (smaller) windowed map.
+In fact it is displayed at its real size (no more zooming blur)

 - Less annoying store buttons within various panels